Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Theoretical modeling

 where $i$ and $j$ label electrons while $I$ and $J$ label nuclei with charges $Z_{I}$ and $Z_{J}$.
 The vector potential, the electric and the magnetic fields are denoted by $\mathbf{A}(\mathbf{r})$, $\mathbf{E}(\mathbf{r})$ and $\mathbf{B}(\mathbf{r})$, respectively.
 Since in the strong coupling regime the electromagnetic field is a critical component of the system, it must be treated on the same footing as the electrons by means of quantum electrodynamics (QED) \cite{craig1998molecular}.
 The optical properties of a cavity are encoded in the vector potential $\mathbf{A}(\mathbf{r})$ (and consequently in $\mathbf{E}(\mathbf{r})$ and $\mathbf{B}(\mathbf{r})$).
 Specifically, in a chiral cavity only one of the two possible circular polarizations of the field is allowed.
 The second quantized vector potential can therefore be written as

 where $k$ spans all the possible wave vectors and $\boldsymbol{\epsilon}_{k\pm}$ denotes the field polarization.
-In Eq.~(\ref{eq:Shape}), $\omega_{k}$ is the frequency of the field while $\lambda$ quantifies the strength of the light-matter coupling and is related to the quantization volume $\lambda\propto \frac{1}{\sqrt{V}}$ .
-In this paper we will assume, without loss of generality, that $\mathbf{k}$ is aligned along the z-axis and that the field polarization is
+In Eq.~(\ref{eq:Shape}), $\omega_{k}$ is the frequency of the field.
+The parameter $\lambda$ quantifies the strength of the light-matter coupling.
+This quantity is related to the quantization volume of the electromagnetic field, V. In particular $\lambda = \sqrt{\frac{\hbar}{\epsilon_{0}V}}$.
+The coupling value significantly affects the magnitude of the cavity induced effects, i.e. large $\lambda$ imply strong field effects.
+When $\lambda$ is zero, instead, the cavity and the molecule are completely decoupled.
+For this reason, a lot of research is devoted towards the confinement of electromagnetic fields in smaller volumes.
+New experimental techniques keep pushing the boundaries of the ultrastrong coupling regime by extreme confinement of the field quantization volume, using for instance nanoplasmonic picocavities \cite{carnegie2018room, baumberg2022picocavities}.
+In some cases, the cavity volume, and therefore the quantization volume, can be reduced below to the $nm^{3}$ limit, i.e. $\lambda>0.05\;au$ \cite{chikkaraddy2016single}.
+Reported realizations of chiral cavities have so far only reached couplings of $0.01 \;au$ \cite{sun2022polariton,voronin2022single}.
+However, there are no theoretical limitations that prevent us from reducing the quantization volume of such fields below the $nm^{3}$ limit.
+In this paper we will assume, without loss of generality, that wave vector $\mathbf{k}$ is aligned along the z-axis and the field polarization is